mocha-opts/awesome-stars-coconut/README.md

 *   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age

-*   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
-Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.

 *   [katspaugh/wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Audio waveform player

 *   [changesets/changesets](https://github.com/changesets/changesets) - 🦋       A way to manage your versioning and changelogs with a focus on monorepos